 Let’s look at a typical level 3 or 4 consumer living on a remote community and their needs.
 We’ll call him Danny.

 Danny has just been allocated a level 4 home care package and the coordinator is not sure whether they have the necessary skills and services available to provide care for a level 4 package.
 Do they have the right staff?
-Doesn’t the service have to have a nurse employed to offer level 4 Home Care Package support.
-Should they suggest Danny seeks out another, external provider?
-Whoa, Let’s think about this.
+Doesn’t the service have to have a nurse employed to offer level 4 Home Care Package support?
+Should they suggest Danny seek out another external provider?

 - First and foremost, a service does not have to employ a registered nurse to offer support to level 3 and 4 Home Care Package clients, although they do have to assist the person to access nursing support if they require it.
 Organisations who previously supported Extended Aged Care at Home (EACH) level care were required to provide nursing support; the EACH packages became the current level 4 HCP with the introduction of the Home Care Package program.

 - The service has most likely been providing a high level of personalised care and support to Danny over the years.
 They will know his needs and preferences.

 - Danny’s requirements for additional support are for more transport and social support, not nursing care.

 - Danny receives his clinical care from the local health clinic as a member of the community; this is similar to an older person living in a mainstream setting going to visit their local GP.